There’s a new Doctor on the horizon. The first female Doctor. This has some people wondering if it’s time to try out this show I love so much.

 And Mickey grows tired of being the one left behind.
 He steps up, joins Team Tardis for a spell, and then charts his own path as a defender of the Earth.

-Pete Tyler is a bigger part of the show this year… well, Pete Tyler, because of course he does, because the only thing that drives Rose more than loving The Doctor is her literally world-shattering daddy issues.
+Pete Tyler is a bigger part of the show this year… well, a Pete Tyler, because of course he does, because the only thing that drives Rose more than loving The Doctor is her literally world-shattering daddy issues.

 The Monsters